Project

 Public Health Data Improvement

-The work of these officials saves lives and helps improve the overall health of their communities.
+Doctors’ offices and hospitals in the United States log about a billion patient visits each year, generating data on diseases, injuries, and treatment outcomes.
+This information can inform the work of public health officials, helping them save lives and improve the overall health of their communities.
 Unfortunately, public health agencies often don’t receive critical information from health care providers—and, even when they do, they may not have all the tools they need to analyze the data and take action.

 Pew conducts research, provides technical assistance, and advocates for policies, resources, and public health department practices to enable the rapid and effective use of health care data to advance Americans’ well-being.